 - Photos of your trademark being used on the products you sell.

 Being able to show that your business is actually using the applied-for mark in commerce is imperative to a successful SOU.
 Thus, make sure that your specimen, and the rest of your SOU form, meets all the requirements.

-Statement of Use Filing Fee
+What is the Statement of Use Filing Fee?

 Before submitting your form, don’t forget that there are some Statement of Use fee requirements to be aware of.
 The Statement of Use filing fee is $200 per class if filing by paper.